Mauritius Cyclone

 The duration of a cyclone in Mauritius can vary greatly, although on average they last between 2 and 4 days.
 This can be shorter or longer depending on the speed and strength of the storm and other environmental conditions.

-Cyclones cause tremendous winds, torrential rains and storm surges.
-These can result in infrastructure damage, power outages, and disruption of essential services.
+Cyclones cause tremendous winds, torrential rains, and storm surges.
+These can damage infrastructure, power outages, and disruption essential services.
 Coastal locations are particularly vulnerable to flooding and damage during hurricanes.

 Cyclone preparation and precautions